-Make sure to have good antivirus protection on your PC that will not only regularly scan your PC, but also monitor your online activity.
-Such suites will immediately let you know if there’s an infected link or attachment in your emails or social media messages and quarantine it before you could click on it by mistake.
+Make sure to have good antivirus protection on your PC.
+Your antivirus must not only regularly scan your PC, but also monitor your online activity.
+Such suites will immediately let you know if there’s an infected link or attachment in your emails.
+It can also scan social media messages and quarantine it before you could click on it by mistake.

 #6 Only Install Apps from Trusted Sources

-Since there’s limited access to good antivirus software for mobile phones, stay safe by only installing apps from trusted sources, such as the Google Play or Apple’s App Store.
-Apple, in particular, is very strict when it comes to what apps are allowed on their store, and they do a full scan and inspection of every app before it can be approved and published in their store.
+Since there’s limited access to good antivirus software for mobile phones, stay safe by only installing apps from trusted sources.
+Examples of trusted sources are Google Play and Apple’s App Store.
+Apple, in particular, is very strict when it comes to what apps are allowed on their store.
+They do a full scan and inspection of every app before it can be approved and published in their store.

 #7 Log Out of Devices and Close Old Accounts

 If there are some accounts you are not using anymore, it doesn’t mean they are safe from hackers.
-Always close all old accounts you are not using anymore to make sure hackers don’t get access to them and use them without your knowledge.
+Always close all old accounts you are not using anymore.
+This way, you make sure hackers don’t get access to them and use them without your knowledge.

-Also, make sure to log in on trusted devices and on trusted networks only, and log out of all your active sessions regularly.
+Also, make sure to log in on trusted devices and on trusted networks only.
+Make it a point to log out of all your active sessions regularly.
 This will help those services recognise anomalies in your login patterns and detect a possible breach easier.